IIIF/awesome-iiif/readme.md

 - [Musiclibs](https://musiclibs.net) provides cross-library search of thousands of musical scores and manuscripts.
 - [IIIF Explorer](https://researchworks.oclc.org/iiif-explorer/) OCLC's IIIF Explorer is a prototype application that searches across images (all IIIF-enabled) in the CONTENTdm digital content management systems hosted by OCLC.
 - [Europeana's IIIF filtered search](https://www.europeana.eu/portal/en/search?q=provider_aggregation_edm_isShownBy%3A*iiif*&view=grid) Europeana provides a filter to identify all IIIF-enabled resources in its collections
-- [IIIF Discovery in Japan](http://iiif2.dl.itc.u-tokyo.ac.jp/s/iiif/page/home) is a prototype discovery system for IIIF resources in Japan
+- [IIIF Discovery in Japan](http://iiif2.dl.itc.u-tokyo.ac.jp/s/iiif/page/home) is a prototype discovery system for IIIF resources in Japan.
 - [Biblissima IIIF-Collections](https://iiif.biblissima.fr/collections/) is a prototype application that allows you to search across IIIF-compliant manuscripts and rare books dated before 1800.

 ### Import to Viewers